mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Each Commit message updates these hashes by way of its enclosing AuthenticatedContent.
 The AuthenticatedContent struct is split into ConfirmedTranscriptHashInput and InterimTranscriptHashInput.
-The former is used to update the confirmed transcript hash and the latter to update the interim transcript hash.
+The former is used to update the confirmed transcript hash and the latter is used to update the interim transcript hash.

 ~~~ tls-presentation